Will the U.S. Dollar Collapse in 2017?

 This Could Trigger a U.S. Dollar Collapse in 2017

 At first blush, the dollar seems to enjoy a lot of momentum.
 Renewed growth prospects emanating from Trumpian policies and higher interest rate expectations have provided a constant bid, buoying the U.S. Dollar Index to 14-year highs in early January.
+It’s been on a different trajectory since then, though, having lost more than eight percent of its value.

 So why is the liberal international exchange of goods so paramount to the health of the U.S. dollar?
 One reason has to do with foreign demand of U.S. dollars.

 When the U.S. exports goods, this creates demand for the dollar since foreign buyers must pay in U.S. dollars to acquire these goods.
-Foreign entities then convert their own currencies to U.S. dollars to accomplish this, boosting demand for the greenback.
+Foreign entities convert their own currencies to U.S. dollars to accomplish this, boosting demand for the Greenback.
 It’s the basic concept of supply and demand written about by Adam Smith in his 1776 book, The Wealth of Nations.

 A similar dynamic occurs when America runs up large trade deficits from the importation of goods, except in reverse.
-As U.S. dollar outflows make their way off-continent, foreign governments who acquire them build up foreign reserve treasure chests.
+As U.S. dollar outflows make their way off continent, foreign governments who acquire them build up foreign reserve treasure chests.
 They then look to recycle these dollars back into America, whether voluntary or implicit, through the purchase of newly-issued U.S. Treasuries and corporate debt.
 As these financial instruments are purchased in U.S. dollars, this creates a constant continuum of demand.

 As the United States issues the world’s reserve currency and is its undisputed military kingpin, this creates a monopoly, and discipline is needed to keep this whole system together.
 Historically, it hasn’t ended well for leaders attempting to break free from this construct, which is probably why it’s worked so well for so long.